10 common post-merger integration risks and how to avoid them

 9. Lack of alignment for the new unified entity

 If both sides of the M&A deal fail to align on business objectives, they can’t achieve the original objectives laid out in the deal – or they’ll lose sight of them completely.
-Without a proper integration, the path forward for the new entity will remain unclear and their future, ominous.
+Without a proper integration, the path forward for the new entity will remain unclear and its future ominous.

 10. Customer churn